-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 34, number 04 (2011).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 34, number 04 (2011).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For further information or to subscribe to the Christian Research Journal, click here.

 A doorstep encounter with missionaries from the Church of Jesus Christ of Latter-day Saints (Mormons) may allow only a brief moment to make a hopefully lasting impression, so we must weigh our words carefully.
 Too many Christians make the mistake of introducing peripheral topics that can sometimes move the discussion toward an agonizing dead end.

 Many times Mormons are not familiar with their history or doctrines, allowing them sometimes to assume the Christian is either making something up or taking something out of context.
 But ask a Mormon, “If you were to die right now, do you have the assurance that all of your sins are forgiven?”
 The typical response is, inevitably, “I hope so,” “I think so,” or just plain, “No.” Why is this?

 In Mormonism, salvation is defined in two unique ways.
 Tenth LDS President Joseph Fielding Smith explained, “Salvation is twofold: General—that which comes to all men irrespective of a belief (in this life) in Christ—and, Individual—that which man merits through his own acts through life and by obedience to the laws and ordinances of the gospel.”1 General salvation, or resurrection from the dead, is known as salvation by grace and is provided to all people.
 It is synonymous with immortality since the resurrected person lives forever.